partikus/symfony-multiple-kernels/README.md

 - [`ApiKernel`](app/ApiKernel.php)
 - [`AdminKernel`](app/AdminKernel.php)

 Those two classes extend from [`AppKernel`](app/AppKernel.php).
-Thanks to that per each kernel you could have two indepentent list of bundles.
+Thanks to that per each kernel you could have two independent lists of bundles.

 ## Configs, Sessions, Caches & Logs